ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 Prior to Purdue, I received my Bachelor's degree in Computer Science and Statistics from the University of Illinois at Urbana-Champaign, advised by Prof. [Roxana Girju](https://linguistics.illinois.edu/directory/profile/girju) and Prof. [Richard Sowers](http://publish.illinois.edu/r-sowers/) in 2019.

-My research currently lies in the intersection of human-computer interaction and machine learning, mainly focusing on human-AI interaction and human-centered ML.
+My research currently lies in the intersection of human-computer interaction and social computing learning, mainly focusing on human behavior modelling.

 I am also broadly interested in computational social science, crowdsourcing, and behavioral science.